cjreinhardt/callyouishmael.com/README.md

 A website that forces a robot to call you and read you Moby Dick.
 Uses Twilio.
 Project by Chris Reinhardt - creinhardt@gmail.com

-More documentation to be added later
+More documentation to be added later, maybe tomorrow?